websublime/workspace-tools/README.md

 workspace config validate
 ```

-For complete configuration documentation, see the [User Guide](./crates/cli/docs/GUIDE.md).
+For complete configuration documentation, see the [CLI Documentation](./crates/cli/README.md).

 ---